Admission Procedures and Conditions

 The Admissions Department of each Argosy University campus is available to assist prospective students with the process of submitting an application for admission.
 Individuals interested in information about Argosy University, its programs, and the application process are invited to contact the Admissions Department at the Argosy University campus of choice.
 Argosy University reserves the right to limit enrollment in any of its programs, and requirements may vary from program to program.

-Argosy University does not discuss committee decisions regarding an applicant’s file.
+Argosy University does not discuss decisions regarding an applicant’s file.
 Admissions decisions are final and are not subject to appeal.

 Applications to Multiple Campuses